Mindfulness Based Cognitive Therapy (MBCT) is suitable for people wishing to enhance their general physical and mental wellbeing.

 “Being in a group has been amazing…..to know there are other people just like me”

-If you are experiencing stress, anxiety, recurrent depression or feel generally ‘dissatisfied’ with your life, this course could help you develop skills to better respond to the ‘ups and downs’ of everyday living.
-Previous participants say that the course helped them to be more in the present moment, realise that they are not their thoughts, and be kinder to themselves.
+If you are experiencing stress, anxiety, recurrent depression or feel generally ‘dissatisfied’ with your life, a mindfulness course could help you develop skills to better respond to the ‘ups and downs’ of everyday living.
+Previous participants say that their course helped them to be more in the present moment, realise that they are not their thoughts, and be kinder to themselves.

 What will I learn?

 “To have learnt that ‘thoughts are not facts’ has been an absolute revelation for me”

 You will learn to deal more skilfully with the stresses and strains of daily living.
 Practicing the skill of deliberately paying attention to what happens in mind and body we become more familiar with the workings of our own mind patterns and habits, some habits that may no longer be helpful for us.
 You learn to spot our own ‘warning signs’ early, before the stress or depression become too overwhelming.
 We can then make plans for how best to respond, rather than react in our old familiar, often unhelpful ways.

 There will be a combination of guided meditation practices and cognitive exercises.
 In between sessions, there will be home practice for people to do and we estimate this takes approximately 1 hour/day.